Alcohol in Russia: 21st century

-In 2006, a new alcohol excise stamp known as the EGAIS system was introduced, allowing to identify every bottle sold in Russia through a centralized data system.
+In the 1990s and early 2000s, Russia was one of the top alcohol-drinking countries in the world.
+A study by Russian, British, and French researchers published in The Lancet scrutinized deaths between 1990 and 2001 of residents of three Siberian industrial towns with typical mortality rates and determined that 52% of deaths of people between the ages of 15 and 54 were the result of complications of alcohol use disorder.
+Lead researcher Professor David Zaridze estimated that the increase in alcohol consumption since 1987 has caused an additional three million deaths nationwide.
+Men were particularly hit hard: according to a U.N.
+National Human Development Report, Russian males born in 2006 had a life expectancy of just over 60 years, or 17 years fewer than Western Europeans, while Russian females could expect to live 13 years longer than their male counterparts.

+After 2003, alcohol use in Russia began to drop as public opinion and government policy changed.
+For example, in 2007, Gennadi Onishenko, the country's chief public health official, voiced his concern over the nearly threefold rise in alcohol consumption over the past 16 years.
+Between 2003 and 2018, the number of deaths from all causes dropped by about 39% for men and 36% for women.
+Life expectancy also improved, reaching nearly 68 years for men and 78 years for women in 2018.

-In 2010, Russian President Dmitry Medvedev nearly doubled the minimum price of a bottle of vodka in an effort to combat the problem.
+In 2010, Russian President Dmitry Medvedev nearly doubled the minimum price of a bottle of vodka to combat the problem.

 In 2012, a national ban on sales of all types of alcoholic beverages from 11 p.m. to 8 a.m. was introduced to complement regional bans.

-The Russian government has proposed reducing the state minimum price of vodka in reaction to the 2014–15 Russian financial crisis.
+The Russian government has proposed reducing the state minimum vodka price in reaction to the 2014–15 Russian financial crisis.

 In December 2016, 78 people in Irkutsk died in a mass methanol poisoning.
 Medvedev reacted by calling for a ban on non-traditional alcoholic liquids like the bath lotion involved in this case, stating that "it's an outrage, and we need to put an end to this".

-In recent years, alcohol-related deaths in Russia have dropped dramatically year over year falling to 6,789 in 2017 from 28,386 in 2006 and continuing to decline into 2018.
-Under Vladimir Putin, new restrictions have been imposed, and officials have discussed raising the legal drinking age from 18 to 21.

-Impact

-Demographic

-A study by Russian, British and French researchers published in The Lancet scrutinized deaths between 1990 and 2001 of residents of three Siberian industrial towns with typical mortality rates and determined that 52% of deaths of people between the ages of 15 and 54 were the result of complications of alcohol use disorder.
-Lead researcher Professor David Zaridze estimated that the increase in alcohol consumption since 1987 has caused an additional three million deaths nationwide.

-In 2007, Gennadi Onishenko, the country's chief public health official, voiced his concern over the nearly threefold rise in alcohol consumption over the past 16 years; one in eight deaths was attributed to alcohol-related diseases, playing a major role in Russia's population decline.
-Men are particularly hit hard: according to a U.N.
-National Human Development Report, Russian males born in 2006 had a life expectancy of just over 60 years, or 17 years fewer than western Europeans, while Russian females could expect to live 13 years longer than their male counterparts.